-This was the site of the family's butcher's shop (as mentioned earlier), & of course where my father & his 2 brothers grew up.
+This was the site of the family's butcher's shop (as mentioned earlier), and of course where my father & his two brothers grew up.
 This photo was taken in 2006 - you can just see an 11-year-old Sam standing by the wall!

-My grandfather kept the shop going until 1978, when he was forced to close due to new (& more stringent) health regulations for such premises - & by this time he was way past retirement age in any case.
-It had remarkably remained virtually unchanged in the post-war years, & still had sawdust on the floor instead of tiling... it was like a real time-capsule!
-This was a traditional local butchers though - my grandad was on first-name terms with his many customers - in contrast to the comparitvely faceless supermarket chains where most people buy their meat products today.
-He had fond memories too of his childhood, & the shop where he spent nearly his entire life.
+My grandfather kept the shop going until 1978, when he was forced to close due to new (and more stringent) health regulations for such premises (and by this time he was way past retirement age in any case).
+It had remarkably remained virtually unchanged in the post-war years, and still had sawdust on the floor instead of tiling... it was like a real time-capsule!
+This was a traditional local butchers though - my grandad was on first-name terms with his many customers (in contrast to the comparatively faceless supermarket chains where most people buy their meat today.
+He had fond memories too of his childhood, and the shop where he spent nearly his entire life.
 This is the first image he conjured up when speaking to the Brentford & Chiswick Times on the eve of closure:

-A new refrigerator & complete tiling of the floors & walls were just some of the improvements needed to stay open, & would have set Cyril back £5000/£6000 - a fair amount of money back in those days, & he saw that he had no real option but to close the shop, sell up & retire.
+A new refrigerator and complete tiling of the floors and walls were just some of the improvements needed to stay open back in 1978, and would have set Cyril back £5000/£6000 - a fair amount of money in those days.
+He sadly saw that he had no real option but to close the shop, sell up and retire.

 Cyril: "It came so suddenly - I can't get used to the situation.
 I don't know what to do, I've got no place to go.
 I've got to be fair [though] - I do not meet with the modern requirements... but I haven't poisoned anyone yet!"